John C. Tune Airport

 John C. Tune Airport (ICAO: KJWN, FAA LID: JWN) is a public airport located in the western portion of the city of Nashville in Davidson County, Tennessee, United States.
 It is owned by the Metropolitan Nashville Airport Authority, located approximately one mile (1.6 km) off of Briley Parkway in the Cockrill Bend area.
 It is a Class D airport.

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned JWN by the FAA but has no designation from the IATA.
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, John C. Tune Airport is assigned JWN by the FAA but has no designation from the IATA.

 History

 Tune Airport is named in honor of John Childress Tune, a Nashville attorney, civic leader, longtime aviation enthusiast and one of the principal developers of the modern aviation authority concept.
 He was also a former chairman of the Metropolitan Nashville Airport Authority.
 Planning for the construction of Tune Airport began in 1965 under Nashville's former Department of Aviation as a "reliever airport" designed to provide additional capacity at Nashville International Airport (Berry Field).
 The Department of Aviation received a state grant to purchase the Cockrill Bend property, and construction for the airport began in 1983.
 The airport opened in July 1986.
 The current terminal was built in 1995 and renovated in 2015.

 On March 3, 2020, the airport suffered significant tornado damage to its terminal and other buildings, including 17 hangars on the property; more than 90 aircraft parked at the airport—including charter jets, smaller airplanes, and a newsgathering helicopter operated by CBS affiliate WTVF (channel 5)—were destroyed.